Skip to main content Skip to main navigation

 More about Westpac's COVID-19 customer support packages

-Carolyn was appointed Westpac’s Group Executive responsible for customer and corporate relations in May 2018.
-This division brings together management of the Group’s customer resolution and reporting, alongside our corporate affairs, communications and sustainability functions, recognising the importance of setting high service standards and quickly resolving customer issues in managing the Group’s relationship with its customers.
+Carolyn was appointed Westpac’s Group Executive responsible for Customer and Corporate Services in August 2023.
+The division brings together customer solutions, fraud and scam operations, customer operations, property, procurement and protective services, corporate affairs and community, HR and Finance Services.
 Carolyn joined the Westpac Group in 2013, as General Manager, Corporate Affairs and Sustainability, after spending 13 years with Insurance Australia Group, including as Group General Manager, Corporate Affairs & Investor Relations.
 Carolyn began her career in consulting and has extensive in-house and consulting experience in financial services.

 Browse topics